-A minor contract breach happens when you cannot perform a minor aspect of the contract, such as rendering the services and products but not on the agreed-upon date.
+A minor contract breach happens when you cannot perform a small aspect of the contract, such as rendering the services and products, but not on the agreed-upon date.
 However, this follows that the contract is still intact, and the non-breaching party is still obligated to perform their duties.
 This type of breach can arise from technical errors in the agreement, such as typos, wrong date inputs, and the like.

 A material breach of contract occurs when one or more parties receive something significantly different than what’s agreed.
 This can be an actionable breach where you can settle the matter through litigation.

 In this type, the damages or effects are so substantial that they essentially render the contract null and void.
 It means that all parties cannot carry out the agreed-upon terms.
 If you are the non-breaching party, you are not required to perform your duties in the agreement and have the right to ask for remedies from the breaching party.

 Instances like failure to pay employees for services rendered are considered a material breach.
 In this case, your employer must provide you with the proper compensation and other mandated remedies.

 An anticipatory breach of contract is when the breaching party informs the non-breaching party that they cannot perform their obligations beforehand but after they have already entered the agreement.
 They announce they will not carry out their side of the bargain before the specified period.

 To illustrate, you hired a contractor for your house remodeling.
 Both parties had already signed a contract stating each other’s responsibilities, period of construction, and other specifics.
 However, before the start of the duties, the contractor informed you that they could not provide the service.